macnis365/Interview_Preps/design principle/agile.md

 User stories -

 	are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
-They typically follow a simple template: